MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/bot-events.md

 ![Create a selected channel](~/assets/videos/addteam.gif)

 > [!NOTE]
-> The selected channel ID is only set on `installationUpdate add` events that are sent when an app is installed into a team.
+> The selected channel ID is only set on `installationUpdate.add` events that are sent when an app is installed into a team.

 # [C#](#tab/dotnet14)